CVSS Score Reference

 Tips and notes

-• A score of exactly 0.0 is the only value rated None — it is informational.
+• A score of exactly 0.0 is the only value rated None — it is informational and typically represents a vulnerability that cannot be exploited in any meaningful way.

 • Critical (9.0+) findings usually warrant emergency patching outside normal cycles.

-• The Base score is constant; Temporal and Environmental metrics refine it per context.
+• The Base score is constant across deployments; Temporal and Environmental metrics refine it to your context.

-• Build full vector strings with the official FIRST.org CVSS v3.1 calculator.
+• Build full vector strings and compute scores from individual metric values using the official FIRST.org CVSS v3.1 calculator.